vivianjohnson2122/vjohnson_senior_honors_thesis/README.md

 turn it into an odds ratio of 1.094 and understand it as:

-***On average, for each standard deviation increase in a batter’s swing length, the effect of standardized swing lenth on the odds of hitting a doulbe/triple instead of a single increases by a factor of 1.094***
+***On average, for each standard deviation increase in a batter’s swing length, the effect of standardized swing length on the odds of hitting a double/triple instead of a single increases by a factor of 1.094***

 The interaction between bat speed and swing length suggests that as both increase, the likelihood of hitting a double or triple increases